TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 Much has changed since May when Basho started to demonstrate issues at maintaining company stability.
 End-users have had their support services cut off, most without notice and with no plan in place by Basho to replace them.

-As the owner and primary developer of Riak has now gone, and the product has been made open source by both Basho (for the non-Enterprise Edition code) and bet365 (the new owners of the Enterprise Edition code and all other Basho IPR) the viability of the Riak platform has come into question.
+As the owner and primary developer of Riak has now gone, and the product's Enterprise Edition code is being made Open Source by bet365 (the new owners of all Basho IPR) the viability of the Riak platform has come into question.
 Some end-users have already made decisions to leave, and some have decided on a wait-and-see for a period of time.

 To stabilize this, we need a single canonical source for Riak and other Basho software to demonstrate to end-users that this platform is stable (won’t disappear), safe (bugfixes, security patches) and under development (new features and new OS support).